techbabette/libraryBackend/README.md

 The database restoration code can be found [here](https://github.com/techbabette/libraryBackend/blob/dev/database-loader/main.py)

+### Terraform

+The application and the database it uses can easily be deployed using the terraform definitions found [here](https://github.com/techbabette/libraryBackend/blob/dev/.tf.example)

+Replace <production_env_source> with the source of the production environment you want to use

 ### JWT Authentication

-User authentication is accomplished using JWT tokens, allowing the application to scale horizontally (Adding more servers).
+User authentication is accomplished using JWT tokens, allowing the application to scale horizontally (By adding more servers).

 ### Activity tracking